lunduniversity/introprog-cpu-emulator/README.md

 CPU emulator for teaching machine-level coding concepts.

-# c3pu (formerly BitBuilder, name change pending)
+# c3pu

 ## OBS - Only a template

-Most text below is just a AI-generated template.
-Will be updated soon TM.
+Most of the text below is just a AI-generated placeholder.
+It will be updated soon&trade;.

 ## Overview

-Welcome to BitBuilder, a lightweight, simulated computer environment designed to mimic basic computer operations.
-Our simulator, named for its playful phonetic resemblance to 'CPU', offers a simple interface to understand the core concepts of computing, including memory management, register operations, and basic data processing.
+Welcome to c3pu, a lightweight, simulated computer environment designed to mimic basic computer operations.
+Our simulator, named for its playful resemblance to a certain talkative robot from a certain movie franshise, offers a simple interface to understand the core concepts of computing, including memory management, register operations, and basic data processing.

 ## Features